Apparitional experience: Scepticism about the status of verbal reports

 In the case of hallucinations reported to have occurred in pathological or abnormal states there is some scope for uncertainty about the accuracy, or even the meaning, of the percipient's verbal report.
 Horowitz, for example, summarising his experience of questioning patients with chronic schizophrenia about their visual experiences during painting sessions, wrote:

 'It was necessary to persist beyond initial verbal descriptions of their hallucinations, and insist that the patient describe and draw what he had seen.
 Initial descriptions of "vicious snakes" might then be drawn and redescribed as wavy lines.
 "Two armies struggling over my soul" arose from the subjective experience of seeing moving sets of dots.
 "Spiders" might be reduced, when the patient stated and drew what he actually saw, to a few radiating lines.
 In drawings of their hallucinations patients could often distinguish between those forms which duplicated what they saw with their eyes from those forms which were what they "made out of it".'

 Such difficulties of interpretation are much less obvious in the case of written reports by ostensibly normal subjects, in good health and not medicated at the time of the experience.

 Extreme realism of the experience

-At least some of the apparitional experiences reported by normal subjects appear to mimic normal perception to such a degree that the subject is deceived into thinking that what they are experiencing actually is normal perception.
+At least some of the apparitional experiences reported by normal subjects appear to mimic normal perception to such a degree that the subject is deceived into thinking that what he or she is experiencing actually is normal perception.
 Similar close mimicking of normal perception is reported by some of the subjects of a lucid dream and out-of-body experiences, which therefore pose similar problems for the theory of direct realism.